 Housing and transportation are not included, no housing is currently available at the Field Station.
 There is a daily shuttle to and from the SUNY Oneonta Main Campus.
 If you would like to inquire about the possibility of staying on the Oneonta campus, you will need to make arrangements with the Office of Continuing Education as part of the summer session program.

 - Undergraduate interns receive $2,750

 Interns can earn an incentive of an additional $250.00 that may be awarded pending the timely submission of a report suitable for publication in the BFS Annual Report.
 (Thus, High school interns may receive $2,000 and Undergraduate Interns $3,000.)

-A successful candidate must have a strong academic background in environmental or natural sciences.
-They must be self motivated and willing to work effectively as team members under a variety of environmental conditions.
-They should be prepared to present PowerPoint updates on their research over the summer.
-They are expected to summarize their work in a technical report, to be included in the BFS Annual Report.
-All these criteria will be considered in the final evaluation of interns.
+Successful candidates have a strong academic background in environmental or natural sciences.
+They must be self-motivated and willing to work effectively as team members under a variety of environmental conditions.
+Applicants should be prepared to present PowerPoint updates on their research over the summer, and to summarize their work in both a large-format poster and a technical report, to be included in the BFS Annual Report.
+These criteria will be considered in the evaluation of applicants.

 F.H.V.
 Mecklenburg Conservation Fellowships: Available to high school students.
 Named in honor of the founder of the Otsego County Conservation Association (OCCA).
 Applicants must be at least 16 years of age.
 Sponsored by BFS.

 Village of Cooperstown (Susquehanna River) Internships: Available to high school students.
 The purpose of this internship is to monitor water quality in the upper Susquehanna River to assure that the river can safely assimilate effluent from the waste water treatment facility.
 Applicants must be at least 16 years of age.
 Sponsored by the Village of Cooperstown.